Volume gradients and homology in towers of residually-free groups: Rank gradient and deficiency gradient for residually free groups

 \section{Rank gradient and deficiency gradient for residually free groups}

 Let $G$ be a group and let $( B_i )$ be an exhausting normal chain for $G$.
 We are interested in the rank gradient

 and the deficiency gradient The first limit exists because, for any nested sequence of subgroups of finite index, the sequence $(d(B_i)-1)/[G:B_i]$ is non-increasing and bounded below by $0$.
 The second limit exists because the sequence $({\rm{def}}(B_i)+1)/[G:B_i]$ is non-increasing and bounded below by $-{\rm{RG}}(G, ( B_i ))$; cf. proof of Lemma \ref{known2}.
+Deficiency gradients have recently been studied by Kar and Nikolov \cite{KN}.

 The following lemma is known but we include a simple proof for the reader's convenience.

 \begin{lemma} Let $G$ be a finitely generated residually finite group with a finitely generated infinite normal subgroup $N$ such that $G/ N$ is infinite and residually finite. \begin{enumerate} \item There exist exhausting normal chains $( B_i )$ in $G$ such that $( B_i N / N )$ is an exhausting normal chain in $G/N$. \item For any such chain, ${\rm{RG}}(G, ( B_i )) = 0$. \end{enumerate} \end{lemma}